 The advent of server virtualization exacerbated these problems with traditional networking as east-west traffic became even more prevalent, because virtualization essentially randomized the locations of the virtual machines (VMs).
 With a traditional network architecture, the data center manager could load a rack with components that were likely to communicate with each other (say, application servers and database servers).
 With virtualization, those components could be anywhere within the virtualized infrastructure.
 Virtualization also pushes the limits of IP addressing.
 For example, the maximum number of VLANs is 4,096 (a limit based on the IEEE 802.1Q standard), which can drive artificial limits within a virtualized facility.
 While a facility might naturally need thousands of VLANs for multi-tenancy, because of the VLAN limit the facility might need to be divided into multiple small virtualization clusters.
 This limits resource management options, for example, preventing a VM from being able to be moved to the least loaded server if that server is in some other cluster.

-And let’s hope that no errors, odd behaviors, connection drops, or performance issues occur in this traditional architecture, because visibility into traffic is limited and debugging is a challenge.
-Quality of service, traffic prioritization, packet or traffic capture (for regulations or debugging are all challenges (or down-right impossible).
-In fact many network admins need to worry not only about mean-time-to-recovery (MTTR) from a problem, but also MTTI – Mean-time-to-innocence.
+There are additional problems with traditional networking.
+Once this hierarchical infrastructure is put in place, change is difficult.
+Another rack of gear not only means another ToR switch, but possibly another aggregation switch or even more ports in the core switch.
+Furthermore, visibility into traffic is limited and debugging is a challenge.
+Quality of service, traffic prioritization and packet or traffic capture for regulations or debugging are all challenges (or downright impossible).
+In fact, many network admins need to worry not only about mean time to recovery (MTTR) from a problem, but also MTTI – mean time to innocence.